What are cookies?

 Our main tool for collecting performance information is comScore Digital Analytix. comScore provide further information about their cookies and a method of opting out of receiving them here.

 We also use Google Analytics for this purpose.
 Google Analytics is Google’s tool that helps website and app owners to understand how their visitors engage with their properties.
 It uses a set of cookies to collect information and report website usage statistics without personally identifying individual visitors to the British Library.
 This information is retained by the Library for a maximum of 50 months.
 The main cookie used by Google Analytics is the ‘__ga’ cookie.
 Google provide further information about their cookies and a method of opting out of receiving them here.

 These cookies allow our websites to remember choices you make (such as your user name), and provide enhanced customisation features in certain Services.
 These cookies can be used to remember changes you make to text size, fonts and other parts of web pages that you can customise, or to provide Services you have asked for, such as watching a video or commenting on a blog.
 In our Online Shop these cookies help us to provide customer service, including contacting customers who have not checked out to follow up on abandoned shopping carts or to see if there was a problem with their use of the site.
 Information stored by functionality cookies is anonymised and cannot be used to track your browsing activity on other websites.

-Where can I find more about cookies and how to turn-off or delete them?
+Where can I find out more about cookies and how to turn off or delete them?